yuanshunning/pickit-docs/docs/documentation/teach/detection-parameters.rst

 Detection parameters
 ====================

-The Pick-it Teach vision engine is designed to detect complex 3D shapes.
+The Pickit Teach vision engine is designed to detect complex 3D shapes.
 This article explains its detection parameters.
-For details on how to use Pick-it Teach, please refer to the \ `How to use Pick-it Teach <http://support.pickit3d.com/article/47-how-to-use-pick-it-teach>`__ article.
+For details on how to use Pickit Teach, please refer to the \ `How to use Pickit Teach <http://support.pickit3d.com/article/47-how-to-use-pick-it-teach>`__ article.